 Let’s get rolling.

-SEO Title tag (also known as Page Title) is an HTML element of your web page visible to your visitors (as well as search engine bots) even before they land on your website.
+Title tags (also known as Page Title) is an HTML meta tag of your web page visible to your visitors (as well as search engine bots) even before they land on your website.

 In a layman’s term, it is the clickable headline that appears on the SERPs and social media shares and is a short and concise summary of what’s within that web page.